KJSarath11/Python-Fullstack/README.md

 # Python-Fullstack
 This is me trying to learn python fullstack from Pyspiders Kochi.I am learning day by and day and my git is updated accordingly.

-python , webdevelopment, sql are learned at the time
+Python, Web Technologies, SQL are learned day by day